House Tour: Shrink to Fit

 Swedish Message The Millers used IKEA kitchen cabinets to convey a custom look for less, mixing dark base units with white glass-front uppers that create a light and open feel.

 Personal Touch And in this corner … Dana's home office.
-New French doors and skylights brighten the former dining room space.
-With the kitchen now open to the living room, Dana can stay connected to her family as she works.
+French doors and skylights brighten the former dining room space.